phpinternalsbook/PHP-Internals-Book/Book/functions/arguments_and_return_values.rst

 The return value of zpp (we'll be using this shorthand in the following) has to be checked against ``FAILURE``, which is returned when either a wrong number of arguments has been passed or they weren't of the correct type.
 By convention functions must return ``null`` when a zpp failure occurs.
-As ``return_value`` is already null at this point, this behavior can be implemented simply by adding a ``return``.
+As ``return_value`` is already null at this point, this behaviour can be implemented simply by adding a ``return``.
 Note that the convention to return null here is followed rather strictly (unlike most other conventions in the PHP source code) and you should use it even if you have other error return types like ``bool(false)`` as well.